-5.14.2 Disabling TPM certificate protection
+6.16.2 Disabling TPM certificate protection

-To disable TPM protection when you install a certificate on an SN firewall from the SMC server, the FWADMIN FW TPM DISABLED environment variable needs to be modified:
+To disable TPM protection when you install a certificate on an SNS firewall from the SMC server, the FWADMIN\FW\TPM\DISABLED environment variable needs to be modified:

-- 1. Log in to the SMC server via the console port or in SSH using the "root" account. - 2.
-In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable:: FWADMIN_FW_TPM_DISABLED=true - 3.
+- 1. Log on to the SMC server via the console port or in SSH. - 2.
+In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: FWADMIN\FW\TPM\DISABLED=true - 3.
 Restart the server with the command nrestart fwadmin-server

-5.14.3 Enabling TPM protection on existing certificates
+6.16.3 Enabling TPM protection on existing certificates